 - You have graduated with an RSS accredited degree, meeting all conditions.
 See list of accredited degrees

-- You have qualified with a non-accredited degree, but you can evidence you meet the RSS GradStat criteria set out below:
+- You have qualified with a non-accredited degree, but you can evidence you meet the RSS GradStat criteria set out further down the page.

 To fulfil the requirements for GradStat: